ejpcmac/docs/decisions/conventions/CO-2025-002-use-custom-naming-for-adrs.md

     decision.
 * Bad, because category identifiers can be obscure to newcomers.

-### Subfolders with category identifier in filename and per-category yearly sequential ID
+### Subfolders with category identifier in filename and per-category yearly sequential ID <!-- rumdl-disable-line MD013 -->

     category/CAT-YYYY-NNN-title-with-dashes.md